 The department is committed to an ongoing conversation about minerals exploration.

-Meetings will be held at:
+Meetings were held at:

 Monday 11 November